INTERVIEW AND PHOTOS BY MARKO SYRJALA

-Marco Mendoza: That is a bunch of cats that love to play music, that have a lot of experience.
-That we got together through circumstances and we have an opportunity to make a difference.
+Marco Mendoza: That is a bunch of cats that love to play music, that has a lot of experience.
+That we got together through circumstances, and we have an opportunity to make a difference.
 Right here, trying to record the best music we can and put on the best shows.
 What else?

 John Corabi: Yeah, just have fun.

 Marco Mendoza: We have fun doing it.

 John Corabi: This is fun for everybody but our guitar player David, who’s kind of the founder of this whole thing, and the manager David Edwards.
 All of us guys are kind of blessed in this whole thing because we were invited to make this music and contribute writing music and recording records and touring.
 We get to kind of just have fun with it.
 Those guys worry about all the business and the PR and all that other kind of stuff.
 We just get to hang out with each other and have fun and joke and kid and just go out rock out.
 It’s cool, and it’s kind of…

 Marco Mendoza: Dead Daisies is a freaking great band.
 I’m a fireman, we’re coming, and we’re getting in your brain.
 We’re going to knock you out.
 Is that good?

 John Corabi: This is John.
 Forget everything I just said “Laughs.”

 One thing known about the band is that you are flying around the world in private jets.
 Do you want to comment on it?
 “Laugh”